stat430dspm/sp19-prj-ayu24-jmei38/430 Presentation.md

 ->We wanted to know how do electric companies know how much power they have to generate.

-->We wanted to know why it’s important to know how much electricity at least a day in advance.
+->We wanted to know why itâ€™s important to know how much electricity at least a day in advance.

 Graphs
 ========================================================